CallMeRZIBI/Ray_Casting/README.md

 - planeX - double (default is 0) correspond to
 - planeY - double (default is 0.66) correspond to

-You can set the position of the camera with builtin movement, SetCameraPos method or by changing individual public variables
+and it has those public variables:
+- all of the variables that you can put in constructor
+- buffer - 3D byte array which you can directly use as RGB texture for OpenGL
+- ZBuffer - double - DON'T MESS WITH IT!!!
+- Id - int corresponding to count of the cameras

+#

 ### Setting camera position
+You can set the position of the camera with this method
 ```C#
 camera.SetCameraPos(PosX, PosY, DirX, DirY);
 ```
-and give it tose arguments:
+and give it those arguments:
 - PosX - double corresponding to position on X axis
 - PosY - double corresponding to position on Y axis
 - DirX - double corresponding of X direction
 - DirY - double corresponding of Y direction

 #

 ## **Map**